davisps/remindrx-backend/README.md

 # RemindRx (prototype)
+## Contributor Note
+Originally built as a team capstone project.
+In this repo, I primarily worked on the backend architecture and RBAC using Ktor.
+This is located in the backend folder.
+Team members' commit history has been removed for privacy.

 This repo contains a starter Android app implementing the **core RemindRx requirements** from the project proposal + SRS: